gridlang/grid/README.md

 # Grid

-Grid is a low-level language using a mix of imperative and functional constructs, with a focus on being easy to read and reason about.
+Grid is a high-level language using a mix of imperative and functional constructs, with a focus on being easy to read and reason about.

 ## Goals